aloretocornidez/school-notes/notes/spring-2024/574-computer-aided-design/logic-optimization.md

 ## Pareto Points

-Often, we would like to optimize a system, however. it is likely that we will have to make tradeoff.
+Often, we would like to optimize a system, however, it is likely that we will have to make tradeoff.
 Ideally, we would like the optimizations that we make to be as close to the optimal pareto measurement.